Drillship crew to be evacuated from Gulf of Mexico after being pummeled by Ida

 The Company is proud of the performance of the vessel's crew and can confirm that all personnel on board are safe and accounted for.
 We will continue to work closely with personnel and their families to provide all necessary support as we all recover from the aftermath of Hurricane Ida."

-We're waiting on a response from the company spokesperson on why the vessal was not evacuated before the storm and what efforts are being done now to get the crew back home.
+We're waiting on a response from the company spokesperson on why the vessel was not evacuated before the storm and what efforts are being done now to get the crew back home.

 More News